Abdelrahman-Abuhelal/Room-Reservation-System/README.md

 ● You can use this GitHub documentation https://github.com/winsw/winsw to download the WinSW.NET4.exe and sample-minimal.xml.

+- YouTube Step By Step for installing the application as a windows service: https://www.youtube.com/watch?v=OOVE_g6F8mQ

 ● Put the JAR file, WinSW executable and config in the same folder.

 ● Edit the sample-minimal.xml name to WinSW.NET4.xml.